kevgo/text-runner/textrun-javascript/README.md

 </a>

-Each JavaScript block runs in its own isolated environment.
-The second block would not see the variable `text` from the first block.
+Each JavaScript region runs in its own isolated environment.
+The second region would not see the variable `text` from the first region.
 They do share the `global` object, though.
 To share local variables between different blocks of Javascript, this step replaces all occurrences of `const⎵`, `var⎵`, `let⎵`, and `this.` with `global.` As an example, `const foo = 123` gets turned into